pawelad/zenboard/README.md

 create read only [ZenHub][zenhub] boards that you can share with other people without the need to give them access to your GitHub repository.

+Idea based on proof of concept by @kuuji - https://github.com/kuuji/dashub

 ## Running it locally
 Take a look [here][running locally] if you want to run Zenboard locally and feel free to [open an issue][zenboard new issue] if you'r having any problems.